six-two/mkdocs-remove-sections-plugin/README.md

 The removed content will be replaced with this text.
 You can set an empty string to remove it entirely.
 By default a placeholder is shown, so that you see that something was removed.

+### regex_case_sensitive

+This controls, whether the patterns you defined with the other options should be case sensitive or insensitive.
+It defaults to case insensitive.